-The Southeast Review’s Writer’s Regimen is for poets, essayists, and fiction writers who want to produce a body of work by introducing structure to their writing life, and, at the same time, to find new and innovative ways to approach their craft.
+Southeast Review’s Writer’s Regimen is for poets, essayists, and fiction writers who want to produce a body of work by introducing structure to their writing life and, at the same time, find new and innovative ways to approach their craft.
 Rather than spending hours searching for craft advice and writing prompts on your own, find all the inspiration you need in one place.

 "Your regimen was such a great experience.
 As challenging as it was, it helped me generate a tremendous amount of work and recharge my creativity.
 I really appreciate how your program supports the life of a writer."

 “I loved the variety of prompts that make you focus on your writing from different angles.”

 When you sign up for the Writer’s Regimen,

 Daily writing prompts, applicable for any genre, emailed directly to you for 30 days!
 Use these to write a poem a day for 30 days, to create 30 short-short stories, or to give flesh to stories, personal essays, novels, & memoirs

 Exclusive, original craft essays from Malcolm Tariq (poetry), Ashley Marie Farmer (nonfiction), Ana Portnoy Brimmer (poetry), and fiction writer TBA!

 In-depth submission insights, tips, and advice from our Poetry, Fiction, & Nonfiction Editors

 A Regimen-only contest ($50 prize) and potential publication in Southeast Review